colesturza/CSCI5622-Final-Project/README.md

 # CSCI5622-Final-Project
-A ML model to predict the subreddit of users comments.
+A machine learning model to predict the subreddit of users' comments.